WMD-group/xtalmet/README.md

 - Widdowson et al. [4, 5]: For their work on a continuous structural distance between crystals.

+- Hargreaves et al.'s [6]: For their work on an optimal transport-based methods for inorganic compositions.

 Other studies, while not directly related, were also inspiring in shaping our approach to measuring distances between crystals.
-These include the work of Onwuli et al. [6] on distances between compositional embeddings, as well as Hargreaves et al.'s [7] development of optimal transport-based methods for inorganic compositions.
+These include the work of Onwuli et al. [7] on distances between elements.

 [3] Baird et al. matbench-genmetrics: A Python library for benchmarking crystal structure generative models using time-based splits of Materials Project structures.
 Journal of Open Source Software 2024.